Americana (The Offspring album)

-Americana is the fifth studio album by American rock band the Offspring, released on November 17, 1998, by Columbia Records.
-Following a worldwide tour in support of Ixnay on the Hombre (1997), the band commenced work on a new album in July 1998.
+Americana is the fifth studio album by American rock band The Offspring, released on November 17, 1998, by Columbia Records.
+Following a worldwide tour in support of Ixnay on the Hombre (1997), the band commenced work on a new album in July 1998, with the recording sessions lasting for about two months.
+It was The Offspring's second and last album to be produced by Dave Jerden.

-Americana was a major success, debuting at number six on the US Billboard 200 and selling over 175,000 copies in its first week.
+Americana was a major success, debuting at number two on the US Billboard 200 (the highest chart position of any Offspring album), and selling over 198,000 copies in its first week.
 It is the band's second best-selling album after their 1994 breakout, Smash, and has sold over ten million copies worldwide.
-Americana spawned the hit singles "Pretty Fly (for a White Guy)", "Why Don't You Get a Job?" and "The Kids Aren't Alright", and was promoted with a worldwide tour and an appearance at the Woodstock '99 festival.
+Americana spawned the hit singles "Pretty Fly (for a White Guy)", "Why Don't You Get a Job?" and "The Kids Aren't Alright", and was promoted with a worldwide tour that included an appearance at the Woodstock '99 festival.